clarencesyl/iot/README.md

 9. **Monitor MQTT Messages (Optional)**
    - Use `mosquitto_sub` to view live messages from your Zigbee devices.

+## New Telegram bot
+In the even that you want to create a new telegram bot instead of the existing kitchen_safety_bot, follow the below steps:
+- Search for @BotFather in telegram. /start to start the bot.
+- /createbot to create a new bot.
+- Follow the instructions to create a new bot.
+- Copy the token and paste it in the code: tele_bot.py > BOT_TOKEN

 # HOW TO RUN